 11. Seattle Aquarium

-The Seattle Aquarium is located on Pier 59 and makes a great rainy day activity.
+The Seattle Aquarium is located on Pier 59 and makes a great rainy day activity for the whole family.
 Many of its indoor exhibits promote education and conservation of marine habitat wildlife.

 Now, don’t expect to see tropical fish from the Caribbean.
 Many of the main tanks reproduce the waters and creatures of Puget Sound.

-Other exhibits include the Birds and Shores, the Underwater Dome, Life on the Edge, and the Pacific Coral Reef.
-The aquarium is open daily from 9:30 am to 6 pm.
-Pricing varies by how far in advance you book your tickets.
+The Marine Mammal Exhibit, featuring playful otters and seals, is popular.
+Other exhibits include Birds and Shores, Underwater Dome, Life on the Edge, and Pacific Coral Reef.
+The aquarium opens daily from 9:30 am to 6 pm, with ticket prices varying based on advance booking.

 12. Boeing Future Of Flight Tour